Install Memory in Mac Pro

 Stand the computer on its end.

-Push in the top of the latches, then pull the latches to remove the access door.
+Pull the latches, then remove the access door.

 Slide the DIMM cover switch.